jina-ai/GSoC/README.md

 ##🔎 Who are we

-[Jina AI](jina.ai) is an open source software company behind couples of open-source projets, including:
+Welcome to the projects page of Jina AI.
+Jina AI works towards helping developers around the world build neural-search powered apps in minutes.
+We focus on making AI usable for advanced human interactions and making a better ecosystem for developers.

+Being firm supporters of open source, we have open sourced our 3 projects :
+- [Jina](https://github.com/jina-ai/jina): A cloud-native neural search framework to build SOTA and scalable deep learning search applications in minutes.
+- [Finetuner](https://github.com/jina-ai/finetuner): Finetune any deep neural network for better embedding on neural search tasks
-- [Jina](https://github.com/jina-ai/jina): Data type agnostic Python library for effortless processing and manipulation of data.
+- [DocArray](https://github.com/jina-ai/docarray) : Data type agnostic Python library for effortless processing and manipulation of data.
 A single data structure for all kinds of data.

-- [Docarray](https://github.com/jina-ai/docarray): A cloud-native neural search framework to build SOTA and scalable deep learning search applications in minutes.

-- [Finetuner](https://github.com/jina-ai/finetuner): Finetune any deep neural network for better embedding on neural search tasks
+- [Jina Hub](https://hub.jina.ai/): An open source marketplace for Executors.

+These 3 projects work in synergy to produce the most accurate neural search systems there are.
+This year we are enthusiastic about GSoC and we believe this experience will help us empower more users, imoprive open source and overall, improve the developer experience.

+Listed below are 7 medium-advanced project ideas which work towards the idea of using AI for good.
+Each project comes with a lot of learning and every participant will be guided thoroughly by our dedicated mentors.
+Please feel free to come up with your own ideas too.

+We invite everyone to participate in GSoC 2022 with Jina AI!

 ## Communication:

 We have our own [slack channel](https://slack.jina.ai) for communication.
 Please feel free to contact the mentors listed below with your doubts/queries.

 ## 📝 How to Apply

+To apply to one of our projects, the candidates need to create a proposal and we have put together a proposal template so it becomes easier for participants to prepare a proposal.
+For questions about how to create a proposal, please refer to the proposal guide listed [here](https://google.github.io/gsocguides/student/writing-a-proposal) by GSoC.

+The submissions need to be made via mail.
+Please send your proposals to jyoti.bisht@jina.ai before the deadlines as mentioned in the program timeline.

 ## What You Will Get